Project-RICA/RICA_Client/README.md

     But it is the part of word too, it should handle by RICA engine.\
     Now we can know what we need.
     ```
-    - Pronunciation Converter (Matching with dict values -> RNN)
+    - Pronunciation Converter (Matching with dict values -> RNN, Google Translation)
     - Shape Converter (CNN)
-    - Keyboard language Converter (Matching with dict values) (e.g. '안녕'->'dkssud' , 'Hello'->'ㅗ디ㅣㅐ')
+    - Keyboard language Converter (Google Translation, Googling) (e.g. '안녕'->'dkssud' , 'Hello'->'ㅗ디ㅣㅐ')
     ```

 - ### ✂ Preprocessor